-The German Automobile Manufacturers Association (VDA) considers an electric vehicle penetration rate of 15% to 25% being possible by 2025.
-The lower range for market penetration of 15% corresponds to some 15 million cars or if we assume a market of 100 million cars by 2025 and an average of 30 kg of LCE needed for the battery 450,000 MT of LCEs required for this segment alone.
+The German Automobile Manufacturers Association considers an electric vehicle penetration rate of 15% to 25% being possible by 2025.
+The lower range for market penetration of 15% corresponds to some 15 million cars or if we assume a market of 100 million cars by 2025 and an average of 30 kg of lithium carbonate equivalent ("LCE") needed for the battery 450,000 MT of LCEs required for this segment alone.

-Canaccord Genuity Research, amongst others, assumes that the overall share of electric vehicles (EV) will climb to over 50% of all Li-ion batteries installed, i.e. being the driver of the expanding lithium market.
-The absolute growth numbers from Canaccord's forecast are higher than previous assumptions, however, in line of some forecasts from OEMs.
+Canaccord, amongst others, assumes that the overall share of electric vehicles will climb to over 50% of all Li-ion batteries installed, i.e. being the driver of the expanding lithium market.
+The absolute growth numbers from Canaccord's forecast are higher than previous assumptions, however, in line of some forecasts from original equipment manufacturers (OEMs).

-The current growth assumptions will if they materialize, lead to a lithium demand requirement of approximately.
-750,000t of LCE.
-This is an additional 550,000t of LCE required from 2017 till 2025 or the equivalent of almost 70,000t per year of LCE.
+The current growth assumptions will if they materialize, lead to a lithium demand requirement of approximately, 900,000 mt to 1 Million mt of LCE.
+This is an additional 7,000,000t of LCE required from 2019 till 2025 or the equivalent of approximatly 1,400,000t per year of LCE.